yusufky63/specs/specs/background.md

 Scaling Ethereum means increasing the number of useful transactions the Ethereum network can process.
 Ethereum's limited resources, specifically bandwidth, computation, and storage, constrain the number of transactions which can be processed on the network.
 Of the three resources, computation and storage are currently the most significant bottlenecks.
 These bottlenecks limit the supply of transactions, leading to extremely high fees.
-Scaling ethereum and reducing fees can be achieved by better utilizing bandwidth, computation and storage.
+Scaling Ethereum and reducing fees can be achieved by better utilizing bandwidth, computation and storage.

 ### Optimistic Rollups